Centres & Platforms

 ReMaP: Renewable Management and Real-Time Control Platform

-ReMaP helps us to understand the implications of the widespread adoption of fluctuating renewable energy sources on the energy system and especially on the distribution grid.
+The ReMaP platform allows to analyze the implications of the widespread adoption of renewable energy sources by developing and validating new control concepts and components.

 The integration of high shares of fluctuating renewable energy sources and the transformation of consumers into prosumers are significant challenges for future energy systems.
 In distribution grids, significant impacts like overloading of grid components might occur.
 To prevent or delay grid infrastructure upgrades and to improve system safety, stability, and power quality, a thorough understanding of the future energy system is crucial.